-The HIPAA document 45 CFR Part 164 delineates four general requirements for security and privacy, for example saying that covered entities and business associates must “protect against any reasonably anticipated threats or hazards to the security or integrity of such information.”
-These general requirements are then operationalized in a series more detailed safeguards: administrative safeguards (section §164.308), physical safeguards (section §164.310), technical safeguards (section §164.312), and requirements related to the organization (section §164.314) and to policies and procedures and documentation (section §164.3016).
+The HIPAA regulations at CFR Part 164 delineate general standards for security and privacy, for example saying that covered entities and business associates must “protect against any reasonably anticipated threats or hazards to the security or integrity of such information.”
+These general standards are then operationalized in a series of more detailed safeguards (section §164.308), physical safeguards (section §164.310), technical safeguards (section §164.312), and requirements related to the organization (section §164.314) and to policies and procedures and documentation (section §164.316).

 How the Silver Peak Unity EdgeConnect SD-WAN Platform Helps Healthcare Providers Maintain HIPAA Compliance

 The Silver Peak Unity EdgeConnect™ Software Defined WAN (SD-WAN) edge platform can transform the network into a business accelerant rather than a constraint.
 One example of this is how EdgeConnect can help organizations achieve and maintain HIPAA compliance with less effort by combining the power of zone-based firewalls, network micro-segmentation, WAN optimization, routing, and application visibility and control.

 1. Access Control and Management